-I’ve talked about this movie before, but it certainly warrants another mention on this list.
 This film (based on a book by Fred Waitzkin, the father of the film’s subject) is a fictionalized account of the rise of chess prodigy Josh Waitzkin.
-Josh, a seven-year-old boy in New York City, quickly shows a talent for the game and becomes one of the best young players in the United States.
-But not all is well when Josh begins to find that success doesn’t always go hand-in-hand with happiness....
-Searching for Bobby Fischer is especially notable for its cast, which includes Joe Mantegna, Joan Allen, Ben Kingsley and Laurence Fishburne in significant roles.
+Josh, a 7-year-old boy in New York City, quickly shows a talent for the game and becomes one of the best young players in the United States.
+But not all is well when Josh begins to find that success doesn’t always go hand-in-hand with happiness.
+"Searching for Bobby Fischer" is especially notable for its cast, which includes Joe Mantegna, Joan Allen, Ben Kingsley and Laurence Fishburne in key roles.

 02 of 06

 Chess: In Concert

-I might be cheating a little bit here but the filmed version of Chess: The Musical is still worth checking out.
-Chess has long been a popular (if troubled) production, with the music of ABBA that fills the show remaining popular to this day.
-Chess: In Concert features a 2008 performance with the leads being played by luminaries such as Josh Groban and Idina Menzel.
+The filmed version of Chess: The Musical is still worth checking out.
+"Chess" has long been a popular (if troubled) production, with the music of ABBA that fills the show remaining popular to this day.
+"Chess: In Concert" features a 2008 performance with marquee singers Josh Groban and Idina Menzel in the lead roles.

 03 of 06

 04 of 06

 This documentary tells the story of the chess team at Intermediate School 318 (I.S.
-318), a public middle school in Brooklyn that has developed into one of the most successful scholastic chess programs in the country.
-The film follows the team around for a year, allowing the audience to see the triumphs and struggles of the children, teachers and the school itself.Continue to 5 of 5 below.
+318), a public middle school in Brooklyn that developed into one of the most successful scholastic chess programs in the country.
+The film follows the team around for a year, allowing the audience to see the triumphs and struggles of the children, teachers and the school itself.Continue to 5 of 6 below.

 05 of 06